eolasdfjnas/Awesome-Medical-LLM-Agent/README.md

 - [Towards Automatic Evaluation for LLMs' Clinical Capabilities: Metric, Data, and Algorithm](https://arxiv.org/pdf/2403.16446), **_arXiv_**, 2024.
 - [Towards evaluating and building versatile large language models for medicine](https://www.nature.com/articles/s41746-024-01390-4), **_npj Digital Medicine_**, 2025.
 - [WHO Guidance: Ethics and Governance of Artificial Intelligence for Health – Large Multi‑Modal Models](https://www.who.int/publications/i/item/9789240084759), **_World Health Organization_**, 2024.

-## 💡 Welcome Contributions to **Awesome-Medical-LLM-Agent** 💡
-If you find missing work or have suggestions, feel free to open an issue or contact us at **yucheng.zhou@connect.um.edu.mo**.
-We will promptly update the repository.

 ## 🌱 Acknowledgements